jgsteeler/divergent-flow-mvp/docs/TESTING.md

 ## Test Structure

 Tests are located next to the files they test:

-- `src/lib/typeInference.test.ts` - Tests for type inference logic
+- `frontend/src/lib/...` - Tests for frontend business logic
-- `src/lib/reviewPriority.test.ts` - Tests for review priority calculations
+- `frontend/src/hooks/...` - Tests for React hooks

 ## Writing Tests